kreate-lab/blackspring-nft/README.md

-# Basic Sample Hardhat Project
+# Black Spring NFT Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project depolys a smart contract to mint NFTs.
+The NFTs can only be minted by the owner and use the hardcoded private server url.
+So it is not recommended to be used commercially.

 Try running some of the following tasks: